euro-ix/json-schemas/README.md

 ## Directory / Implementations

-In April 2017, we launched a directory for all implemented IX-F member exports.
-You can find it at: https://ml.ix-f.net/.
+In April 2017, we launched a directory for all implemented IX-F member exports and 2018 this was moved to the IXPDB website and you can find the list of IXPs exporting by selecting the API search here: https://ixpdb.euro-ix.net/en/ixpdb/providers/

 ### Stale / Potentially Broken Implementations